a6dulhadi/Price-Compare-App/README.md

 - User authentication and profile management
 - Gamification module with themed levels and rewards

+## Setup
+1. Open project in Android Studio
+2. Connect Firebase — add your google-services.json
+3. Build and run on emulator or physical device

 ## Project Type
 Mobile Programming Subject (IAS3153)
 Bachelor of Computer Science